Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_image_classification.md

 ### Step 5 Classification

-To convert our current PCA pipeline coordinates to a format to be used in Weka, we need to convert our WBC_PCA.csv file into arff format.
+To convert our current PCA pipeline coordinates to a format to be used in Weka, we need to convert our `WBC_PCA.csv` file into the `arff` format used by Weka.

-Method 1: Weka for File Conversion
+### Method 1: Weka for File Conversion

-Open Weka.
-Navigate to Tools --> ArffViewer.
+Open Weka and navigate to `Tools --> ArffViewer`.

 ![image-center](../assets/images/cellorg_step_2.png){: .align-center}

-Navigate to File --> Open
+Then navigate to `File --> Open`.

 ![image-center](../assets/images/cellorg_step_3.png){: .align-center}

-Change the Files of Type option to CSV data files.
+Change the `Files of Type` option to `CSV data files`.

 ![image-center](../assets/images/cellorg_step_4.png){: .align-center}

-Locate the WBC_PCA.csv file in the Step4_ShapeSpaceVisualization folder and press Open.
+Find the `WBC_PCA.csv` file in your `Step4_ShapeSpaceVisualization` folder and click `Open`.

 ![image-center](../assets/images/cellorg_step_5.png){: .align-center}

-Once all the data is loaded on screen, navigate to File --> Save as … .
+Once all the data is loaded on screen, navigate to `File --> Save as …`.

 ![image-center](../assets/images/cellorg_step_6.png){: .align-center}

-Locate the Step5_Classification folder, remove the .csv extension in the File Name field and press Save.
+Locate the `Step5_Classification` folder, remove the `.csv` extension in the `File Name` field, and click `Save`.

 ![image-center](../assets/images/cellorg_step_7.png){: .align-center}

 As a result, our PCA pipeline coordinates have now been converted to the file format that Weka accepts for further classification.
-This file should be saved as WBC_PCA.arff in the Step5_Classification subfolder of the WBC_CellClass folder.
+This file should be saved as `WBC_PCA.arff` in the `Step5_Classification` subfolder of the `WBC_CellClass` folder.